 a 0.25 tolerance allowed independently at each test point for photometry unless indicated otherwise.

-b On request of the applicant during measurement of these points, the front position lamp approved to UN Regulation No. 50, UN Regulation No. 7 or UN Regulation No. 148; if combined, grouped, or reciprocally incorporated-shall be switched ON.
+b

+The position lamp(s), being incorporated with the headlamp or being intended to be installed together with the headlamp may be activated according to the indications of the applicant.

 c In case of a matched pair the contribution of each lamp shall not be less than 50% of the required minimum value.